jed/domo/README.md

 dom-o
 =====

 dom-o is a DSL (DOM-specific language) that unifies HTML markup and CSS style into JavaScript syntax, by providing global functions for HTML5 elements and CSS declarations.
+To see it in action, head over to [JSBin](http://jsbin.com/egapim/1/edit).

 Features
 --------